BY Team Veera

 Insulin increases your appetite, which might be one reason why women with PCOS crave carbohydrates.
 When you eat sugar, especially processed foods, it instantly spikes your insulin levels and too much insulin can result in weight gain and high male hormone levels.
 Sugar can also increase inflammation which is not desirable for PCOS.
 It is best to cut down on packaged snacks and baked goods and instead switch to healthier options of sugar such as a whole fruit or a small piece of 70% or greater dark chocolate.
 Although a small portion of dark chocolate is OK, it is important to keep it in moderation.

-However, good nutrition is only one part of the equation.
+Although 80% of your PCOS treatment is about following the right diet, good nutrition is only one part of the equation.
 Research shows that incorporating regular physical activity such as 30 minutes of cardio along with strength training is helpful for weight loss, maintaining insulin levels and eventually reversing PCOS symptoms.
+Following a healthy diet along with regular physical activity that is sustainable can help you control the symptoms in the long run.

-If you experience any of the above symptoms, it is best to visit a doctor to get a proper diagnosis.
+If you experience any of the above symptoms such as irregular periods, acne or weight gain, it is best to visit a doctor to get a proper diagnosis.
 While these symptoms don’t necessarily mean you have PCOS, they could also be underlying symptoms of other conditions.
 Early detection and treatment can make a huge difference in managing your PCOS and maintaining your overall health.

 Disclaimer: Content on Veera is provided for informational purposes only and is not intended as medical advice, or as a substitute for medical advice given by a physician